klueless-project-management/project-management/509-gather-data-to-identify-business-requirements/509-assessment-part2.md

 Dear Wendy Opal,

-This email outlines the general requirements for expanding your existing server infrastructure to new virtualization technologies
+This email outlines the general requirements for expanding your existing server infrastructure to new virtualisation technologies

 Your current infrastructure is an internal network architecture using 5 servers.

 With the move to the new location, we are going to provide an expansion path that replaces Domain Controller Server with new virtualizing technologies that are scalable with your planned business growth

-The new virtualization servers will host the existing servers and have easy expansion capability.
+The new virtualisation servers will host the existing servers and have easy expansion capability.
 In-house and external connections will be 10 times faster then existing setup using FTTP (fibre to the premises).
 Mobile work environments will be available over a secure VPN allowing remote staff to access the network whilst maintaining high security.